dustinpfister/blog_posts/_posts/js-setinterval.md

 ## 2 - Basic state machine example

 One of the many use case examples of setInterval is as a means to setup some kind of state machine.
 Many projects will involve ruining the same code over, and over again and often that code can become somewhat complicated.
+Also it might chnage depending on the state of the application.
+If you have a strategy game, it does not make sense to have game code running when you are navigating around a map system, or a main game options menu.

-Breaking code down into many separate states will help to make the project more manageable.
+So then breaking code down into many separate states will help to make the project more manageable, and in many cases doing so is just necessary.
+The basic idea would be to have not just one, but several update methods, and a property that is used to know which method to call at the current moment.

 ```js
 var currentState = 'start',